 What to Eat and What to Avoid After a Tooth Extraction

-Has the dentist in Potomac suggested you to go for tooth extraction?
-Before you opt for the procedure, you need to discuss the details of the extraction along with the precautions to take post extraction for quick recovery and healing.
-The dentist will provide you with an in-depth after care instructions for your tooth extraction recovery.
+Has the dentist in Potomac suggested you go for a tooth extraction?
+Before you opt for the procedure, you need to discuss the details of the extraction along with the precautions to take post-extraction for quick recovery and healing.
+Our dentist in 20878 will provide you with in-depth aftercare instructions for your tooth extraction recovery.
 Following the instructions carefully can help in promoting faster recovery.

 How to Eat

-While most people guide you on what to eat, no one actually pays attention on how to eat the right way so as to not hurt the site of extraction.
+While most people guide you on what to eat, no one actually pays attention to how to eat the right way so as not to hurt the site of extraction.
 It’s suggested to chew from the opposite side of the extraction site.
-You may also be on a liquid diet for initial days ad it can be tempting to consume the liquids using a straw.
-However, using a straw is a big NO as suction of the straw can dislodge the blood clot and lengthen the healing time.
+You may also be on a liquid diet for the initial days, ad it can be tempting to consume the liquids using a straw.
+However, using a straw is a big NO as the suction of the straw can dislodge the blood clot and lengthen the healing time.

 What to Eat

 It’s said that for the first 24 hours, you should have only soft foods and liquids.
-You can go back to your normal diet after few days when your mouth feels comfortable.
-Try to go for food items which are easy to chew for the first few days.
-You can have yogurt, pudding, and ice-cream.
-If you go with ice-cream, do not go for the variety with chewy and crunchy candy pieces.
-Also, avoid having ice-cream cones.
+You can go back to your normal diet after a few days when your mouth feels comfortable.
+Try to go for food items that are easy to chew for the first few days.
+You can have yogurt, pudding, and ice cream.
+If you go with ice cream, do not go for the variety with chewy and crunchy candy pieces.
+Also, avoid having ice cream cones.
 After first day, you can also have mashed potatoes, oatmeal, pancakes, scrambled eggs, mashed sweet potatoes, broth-based soups, etc.

 What Not to Eat